Does Time Slow Down When You Move?

 Before I begin to explain the “how” you need to know two things:

-1. The speed of light is always constant no matter how you approach it - if you run towards a beam of light, its speed will not increase relative to you.
-It remain 300 000 km/s.
+The speed of light is always constant, no matter how you approach it - if you run towards a beam of light, its speed will not increase relative to you.
+It remains 300 000 km/s.
 If you run with a beam of light, it will not decrease relative to your speed.
-It remain 300 000 km/s.
+It remains 300 000 km/s.
 Unlike speeds for anything else, the speed of light is invariant and not a relative phenomenon.
-The highest-energy photon and the lowest-energy photon ever observed, travel at precisely the same speed.
+The highest-energy photon and the lowest-energy photon ever observed travel at precisely the same speed.
 Always.
 That the speed of light is the same for all observers is known as Maxwell’s equations.
-And it means that if something seems to indicate the speed of light varies under certain conditions, the explanation is likely found elsewhere.
+This means that if something seems to indicate that the speed of light varies under certain conditions, the explanation is likely to be found elsewhere.
 You can read more on the speed of light here.
 This scientific axiom or law is pivotal to understanding how and why time dilation occurs.

-2. Any measurement in one frame, depends on another relative frame.
+Any measurement in one frame depends on another relative frame.
 Consider two frames of reference.
 If they move together, there is no measured time dilation between them - they each experience time the same.
-In fact, they are in the same frame of reference.
-If they move at different speeds, then there is a measured time dilation between them - the one moving faster experience time slower.
+They are in the same frame of reference.
+If they move at different speeds, then there is a measured time dilation between them - the one moving faster experiences time slower.
 In this case, they are in different frames of reference.

-It means time dilation is a function of relative speed or relative gravity - hence “theories of relativity”.
-The theories of relativity are tied up to this; “frames of reference”.
+It means time dilation is a function of relative speed or relative gravitation - hence “theories of relativity”.
+The theories of relativity are tied to this: “frames of reference”.
 If there is no relative frame, there is no relative measurement.
 So to measure the effect, you must always have relative frames - two points of view.
-The effect is still factual inside a singular speeding frame, but to measure it or realize that it occurs, you need an external point of reference.
+The effect is still factual inside a singular speeding frame, but you need an external point of reference to measure it or realize that it occurs.

-No matter how fast or slow you move, you - the mover - will never experience any difference yourself.
-It is only when you will compare it to another frame of reference that this relativity difference becomes apparent.
+No matter how fast or slow you move, you - the mover - will never experience any difference yourself inside of your frame.
+This relativity difference becomes apparent only when you compare it to another frame of reference.

 How does speed affect time?